parth-15/solidity-portfolio/dao/audit-student.rsimonton.md

   Lines 51-52 and 270-275 contain:

 ```
 /// @dev auto-incrementing id stored in each proposal for unique identifier
 proposalCounterId = 1;

 ...

 uint256 proposalId = hashProposal(
     targets,
     values,
     calldatas,
     proposalCounterId
 );
 ```

-  You can remove the initializer altogether (and subsequently your constructor as well!) by changing line `274` to simply: `++proposalCounterId` (if you did so you'd also need to change line `277` to: `proposal.nonce = proposalCounterId++;`
+  You can remove the initializer altogether (and subsequently your constructor as well!) by changing line `274` to simply: `++proposalCounterId` (if you did so you'd also need to change line `277` to: `proposal.nonce = proposalCounterId;` (don't increment)

 ## [Q-5] Duplicated logic in castBulkVotesBySignature